 - Floaters: Services encompassing drilling, completion and maintenance of offshore exploration and production wells.
 The drilling contracts for this segment relate to semi-submersible rigs and drillships for harsh and benign environments in mid-, deep- and ultra-deep waters. - Jack-up rigs: Services encompassing drilling, completion and maintenance of offshore exploration and production wells.
-The drilling contracts for this segment relate to jack-up rigs for operations in harsh and benign environments. - · Other.
-Primarily consists of rig management services.
+The drilling contracts for this segment relate to jack-up rigs for operations in harsh and benign environments. - Other: Operations including management services to third parties and related parties.
+Income and expenses from these management services are classified under this segment.